 You should let your academic advisor know as soon as possible that admission to medical school is your post-graduation goal.
 Your advisor will work with you to ensure that you take the required prerequisite coursework, complete the required hours of clinical experience if necessary, and mentor you towards research experiences that will broaden your training and make your application stand out.

 The major you select should be the one that you find most interesting and intellectually stimulating.
-Catawba College students have been admitted into medical schools with diverse Bachelor degrees including English, Psychology, Sociology, Business Management, Religion, and majors within Catawba's School of Sport and Health Sciences.
+Catawba College students have been admitted into medical schools with diverse Bachelor degrees including English, Psychology, Sociology, Business Management, Religion, and majors within Catawba's Department of Sport and Health Sciences.

 setting goals for admission to medical school